How to Get From Bali Airport to Bali City Centre

 Motorbike (Gojek) drivers are usually camped out outside the domestic terminal, particularly near the Starbucks between the ordinary and premium parking lots.
 You’ll hear them offering rides as you get near.

-Fares for a motorbike ride to Kuta start from .
+Fares for a motorbike ride to Kuta start from 60,000 IDR ($3.50).
 Note that they only accept 1 passenger per motorbike.

 Klook is our preferred private car provider from Bali Airport.
-They offer good cars with reliable drivers for rates starting from .
+They offer good cars with reliable drivers for rates starting from 115,000 IDR ($6.70).
 Fares vary depending on where you’re heading.
 See below for a fare guide for the more common destinations:

-If you're not able to book a private transfer before arriving at Bali to Bali, you also have an option to just hop in a taxi.
+If you're not able to book a private transfer before arriving at Bali Airport to Bali City Centre, you can also just hop in a taxi.

-A lot of the taxis waiting at the airport work on a fixed-price basis.
+There are a lot of taxis waiting at the airport on a fixed-price basis, but we don’t recommend them.
+They often offer exorbitant rates, which are double or triple the actual cost.
 You’ll hear them calling out as soon as you come out of the arrivals hall.
-However, we don’t recommend them as they normally offer exorbitant rates, which are double or triple the actual cost.

-Unless you’re really good at haggling, you might be better off getting a taxi using one of the following methods:
+Our tip: don't entertain them at all.
+If they see you hesitating for even a little, they'll follow you around until you give in and ride with them.
+Unless you’re really good at haggling, you're better off getting a taxi using one of the following methods:

 Maarten’s insider tip: If you want to get a better rate, order a ride with Gojek.
 It might take a little longer to arrive (5-10 minutes), but they offer rates for almost half the fares of the usual airport taxi's.
 As they don't have an official taxi stand, the driver will usually ask you to come to the parking area, about a 5-minute walk outside of the airport.